5004-SEA-Fa24-Geeng/hello-world-lucyyyychen/Report.md

         + getName(): String
         + getLocality(): int
         + checkRunAgain(): boolean
-        + printGreeting(String greeting)
+        + printGreeting(String greeting): void

     }
 ```

 ### Program Flow
-- Write a short paragraph detailing the flow of the program in your own words.
+##### Write a short paragraph detailing the flow of the program in your own words.
 This is to help you understand / trace the code (and give you practice of something called a code walk that will be required in this course).
-- AlohaWorld contains the main method, which executes the methods defined in other classes.
-ConsoleView interacts with the user and uses methods in Greeter.
-Greeter contains all detailed information include name/language/greetings.
+- The program starts in AlohaWorld, where the main method initializes a ConsoleView object and executes the code with the objects and methods defined in other classes.
+- In ConsoleView, the user can provide a name, selects a locality, view the greeting, and decide if they want to continue.
+- In this process, the method greet() of Greeter is used to generate different greetings.

 ## Assignment Questions